FISCO-BCOS/FISCO-BCOS-DOC/3.x/en/docs/design/protocol_description.md

 ## 3. Transaction data structure

-The definition of tars for transactions can be found [here](https://github.com/FISCO-BCOS/FISCO-BCOS/blob/master/bcos-tars-protocol/bcos-tars-protocol/tars/Transaction.tars)Similar to the block header, the data protocol field of the transaction is also divided into two parts: the field used to calculate the hash and the field that does not participate in the hash calculation.。
+The definition of tars for transactions can be found [here](https://github.com/FISCO-BCOS/FISCO-BCOS/blob/master/bcos-tars-protocol/bcos-tars-protocol/tars/Transaction.tars)Similar to the block header, the data protocol field of the transaction is also divided into two parts: the field used to calculate the hash and the field that does not participate in the hash calculation。

 ### 3.1 TransactionData